-The best mince pies are made from scratch (check out our recipe here), but the secret second-best option is to make a batch of pastry and have a giant jar of store-bought mincemeat in the fridge.
+The best mince pies are made from scratch, but the secret second-best option is to make a batch of pastry and have a giant jar of store-bought mincemeat in the fridge.
 Mincemeat isn't difficult to make, but it has a lot of ingredients, which can make it expensive to produce in small batches, and it requires at least a day's advance planning to let the ingredients sit.
 Buying it from the store is an acceptable shortcut during the busy holiday season.

 If you're unfamiliar with mince pies or mincemeat, there are two important points that need to be raised.
 One: mincemeat is not actually meat.
 Two: it isn't necessarily vegetarian.

 The history of mincemeat is tied to the history of sugar and spice.
 We think of cinnamon, clove, and nutmeg as warm winter spices, but their association with the season may have pragmatic roots.
 These ingredients came to the British Isles with the Crusaders in the 12th century and became more commonly available as the trade routes opened up from the 15th century onwards.
 The antimicrobial properties of spice offered a useful way to keep meat through the winter, and may also have disguised the flavor of old meat.